 Likely before I uttered my first coherent words I was crawling around in the dirt looking for gourmet edible mushrooms.
-A story my aunt likes to share, which I have absolutely no memory, is when I found the “biggie” — a Boletus Edulis nearly the size of my three year old torso.
+A story my aunt likes to share, which I have absolutely no memory, is when I found the “biggie” — a Boletus Edulis nearly the size of my three-year-old torso.
 My father is a passionate mushroom nerd — a mycologist is what the academics call them.
-He’s a walking encyclopedia of mushroom names and characteristics, nearly always knowing the latin names, common names, identification characteristics, and most importantly, edibility.
+He’s a walking encyclopedia of mushroom names and characteristics, nearly always knowing the Latin names, common names, identification characteristics, and edibility.

-Boletes have been found upwards of 50 pounds and standing more than two feet tall.
+Boletes are upwards of 50 pounds and can stand at two feet tall.
 They are the inspiration for giant toad stool mushrooms in fairy tales.
 They’re also delicious — a rich, steak-like flavor that can stand on its own as a meal or enhance an egg breakfast or pasta dinner.

-I’ve come to learn that mushrooms are complex organisms with particular habitat needs.
-There seems to be a direct correlation between how tasty a mushroom is and its' habitat fastidiousness.
+I now understand that mushrooms are complex organisms with particular habitat needs.
+There seems to be a direct correlation between how tasty a mushroom is and their habitat fastidiousness.
 For example, boletes likes thick ground cover from pine trees, where they can grow a foot tall before breaking through the surface.
 Boletes also like a perfect mix of dryness and moisture, so they often grow in coastal areas where fog gives them steady moisture, and like the south-west side of a hill or large tree where the ground dries out a bit.
 The chanterelle prefers older oak trees, where a deep mulch has had time to develop, and likes the cooler north-east facing side of a hill.
 Morels often propagate under pine trees, and just below the melting snow line in the Sierra foothills in the springtime.

 Another factor in finding mushrooms is the fierce competition.
 Gourmet mushrooms are a favorite food of wild pigs/boars, and with their keen sense of smell and low visual perspective, they usually find them long before they push through the forest floor (duff).
 Deer and other forest animals also love mushrooms.
 If the animals don’t get them, a small army of professional foragers often clean up in the more accessible areas.
 The most sought after mushrooms (Chanterelles, Boletus, Morels, Truffles) have all evaded commercialized cultivation at scale — a testament to the mysterious and complex nature of fruiting fungus.

-My interest in mushrooms have been cultivated from a young age, and I’m trying to do the same for my two daughters.
-Since they were old enough the walk I’ve been bringing them to look for mushrooms.
+My interest in mushrooms has been cultivated from a young age, and I’m trying to do the same for my two daughters.
+Since they were old enough to walk I’ve been bringing them to look for mushrooms.
 We have random mushroom chachkies throughout the house — mushroom pillows, salt shakers, t-shirts.
 I’m not obsessed — I only keep the good stuff 😉

-At this time I was working at a tech startup called Colorscape, a CDRom development shop.
-My boss, Eric Kalabacos, was a fellow music lover and shared my passion for the music and culture that was flourishing in San Francisco at the time.
+I was working at a tech startup called Colorscape, a CDRom development shop.
+My boss, Eric Kalabacos, was a fellow music lover and shared my passion for the music and culture that was flourishing in San Francisco.
 We were talking about creating a party where we could share music like Acid Jazz and downtempo — at the time all the parties were purely house or techno.
 He offered to bankroll the effort.
 At the same time Mark and Patty moved from Chicago to San Francisco and were looking for new opportunities — Mark was a full time DJ and Patty was an event promoter.
 We teamed up with the other Eric and formed a plan for our inaugural event.

 While the official name of our weekly was Jazzid Up!, most people referred to the event as Mushroom Jazz, and there were plenty of mushrooms present on promotional materials and decorations.
 Mark continued to use the moniker as he became a globally recognized DJ and musician.

 I’ll wrap up this meandering mushroom journey with a short film titled “Looking for Mushrøøms" by Brucə Connər (creative mis-spelling to delay the removal of the video).
-The film was shot while Connər was living in Mexico in the early 1960s.
+He shot the film while Connər was living in Mexico in the early 1960s.
 The film chronicles Connər, Timothy Leary and other friends as they attempt to find the psychedelic variety of mushrooms in rural Mexico.
 Set to my favorite Terry Riley track “Poppy Nogood and the Phantom Band”, the film is a meditation on the act of getting lost.

 Mar 20, 2019